bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/prebuilt-images.md

 ---
 # Prebuilt images

-The Platform Services team maintains a number of general-use, prebuilt images.
+The Platform Services team maintains a number of prebuilt images.
 Use these images if you don't need to maintain your own custom versions.

 Prebuilt images provide the following advantages:

 * Teams don't have to maintain their own builds

 * The entire cluster benefits from lower resource consumption

 * Builds tagged with "latest" are regularly rebuilt to pick up the latest security enhancements

 * Images are available to all clusters through Artifactory

 The images are available from Artifactory and you can use the `artifactory-creds` secret in your namespaces to pull the images.